-It is recommended to work with an academic advisor to develop a plan of study when to take the liberal arts courses.
+It is recommended to work with an academic advisor for advice on liberal arts courses.
 Nursing majors can complete courses toward the bachelor’s degree at the Minneapolis and at the Rochester campuses.

 Transfer of Upper Division Nursing Courses

 - NUR 500 – Transcultural Health Care (3 semester credits)

-- NUR 500P – Practicum: Transcultural Health Care in the City or in Oaxaca, Mexico (1 semester credit)
+- NUR 500P – Practicum: Transcultural Health Care (1 semester credit)

 - NUR 532 – Transcultural Healing and Self Care (3 semester credits)

 - NUR 532P – Practicum: Transcultural Healing Practices and Self Care (1 semester credit)

 - NUR 541 – The Politics of Health Care (3 semester credits)

-- NUR 541P – Practicum: Politics of Health Care in the City or in Guatemala (1 semester credit)
+- NUR 541P – Practicum: Politics of Health Care (1 semester credit)

 (see current class schedule for practicum offerings)

 Note: Students who decelerate for more than five years may be asked to audit courses already taken.
 There is a fee to audit courses.